dylankb/front-end-practice/js/notes/js-notes.md

 rover.speak();
 ```

 When `speak()` is called on `rover`, it looks for any `speak()` method on the instance.
 When it can't find one, it looks on the prototype for one.
 This same things is done for properties on instances (like `rover.species`).
-Other formats to use if you want to create multiple methods on the `Dog` prototype:
+Here are other formats to use if you want to create multiple methods on the `Dog` prototype:

 1) To avoid repeating `Dog.prototype`, you might choose to assign an object literal to `Dog.prototype`: